PyLink/PyLink/docs/technical/hooks-reference.md

 - **VERSION**: `{}`
     - This is used for protocols that send VERSION requests between servers when a client requests it (e.g. `/raw version pylink.local`).
-    - `coreplugin` automatically handles this by responding with a 351 numeric, with the data being the output of `utils.fullVersion(irc)`.
+    - `coremods/handlers.py` automatically handles this by responding with a 351 numeric, with the data being the output of `irc.fullVersion()`.

 - **WHOIS**: `{'target': 'UID1'}`
     - On protocols supporting it (everything except InspIRCd), the WHOIS command is sent between servers for remote WHOIS requests.
-    - This requires servers to respond with a complete WHOIS reply (using all the different numerics), as done in `coreplugin`.
+    - PyLink has built-in handling for this via `coremods/handlers.py` - plugins wishing to add custom WHOIS text should use the PYLINK_CUSTOM_WHOIS hook below.

 ## Hooks that don't map to IRC commands
 Some hooks do not map directly to IRC commands, but to events that protocol modules should handle.